Vafa-Witten invariants from exceptional collections: Complex projective plane

 \subsection{Beilinson quiver and stability conditions}

-For dimension vector $\vec N\neq (p,p,p)$ and generic stability parameters $\vec \zeta$, one of the three set of arrows typically\footnote{See footnote \ref{foodimred} on page \pageref{foodimred}.
-Note that the reasoning in \cite[\S 5.2.3]{Denef:2007vg} does not apply, since the superpotential is not generic.
-For $\vec N=(p,p,p)$ corresponding to $p$ D0-branes, the moduli space is expected to be the Hilbert scheme of $p$ points on $X$, with dimension $3p$, while the vanishing of $\Phi_{31}^\alpha$ would result in a moduli space of dimension 2.} vanishes, and the cyclic quiver reduces to a linear 3-node quiver with relations.
+For dimension vector $\vec N\neq (p,p,p)$ and generic stability parameters $\vec \zeta$, one of the three set of arrows typically vanishes\footnote{See footnote \ref{foodimred} on page \pageref{foodimred}.
+Note that the reasoning in \cite[\S 5.2.3]{Denef:2007vg} {\bp cannot be used to justify this assertion, } since the superpotential is not generic.
+For $\vec N=(p,p,p)$ corresponding to $p$ D0-branes, {\bp the assertion fails, since} the moduli space is expected to be the Hilbert scheme of $p$ points on $X$, with dimension $3p$, while the vanishing of $\Phi_{31}^\alpha$ would result in a moduli space of dimension 2.}, and the cyclic quiver reduces to a linear 3-node quiver with relations.
 Without loss of generality, we focus on the chamber where the maps $\Phi_{31}^\alpha$ vanish, corresponding to the Beilinson quiver

 with relations $\sum_{\beta,\gamma} \sgn(\alpha\beta\gamma) \Phi_{12}^\beta \Phi_{23}^\gamma=0$ for $\alpha=1,2,3$.
 As noted in \cite{Douglas:2000qw}, representations of this reduced quiver reproduce the monad construction of bundles on $\IP^2$ \cite{beilinson1978coherent}.
 The expected dimension of the quiver moduli space in this chamber is \be d_\IC = 3(N_1 N_2+N_2 N_3-N_3 N_1)-N_1^2-N_2^2-N_3^2+1 = c_1^2 -2 N \ch_2 - N^2 + 1 \ee in agreement with the expected dimension \eqref{dimM} of the moduli space of stable coherent sheaves.